Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Deep lounge comfort; strong corner seat; steady feel when you shift around Oversized footprint; depth can be a lot for shorter users; average breathability
+Deep lounge comfort; strong corner seat; steady feel when shifting Oversized footprint; depth can be difficult for shorter users; average breathability

 Details